ENGLISH LANGUAGE HOUSE

 1. Talk to your teacher or come and speak to someone in the office

-2. Tell your teacher/ office staff exactly what you saw, heard, think.
-Your teacher/Mihaela in the office, will listen carefully to you.
+2. Tell your teacher or Mihaela at the Elh office staff exactly what you saw, heard, think.
+Your teacher and/or Mihaela will listen carefully to you.

-3. It may be necessary for the teacher/Mihaela in the office to write something down so they can remember exactly what you said.
+3. It may be necessary for the teacher and/or Mihaela to write something down so they can remember exactly what you said.

-4. It may be necessary for your teacher/ Mihaela in the office to talk to Tatiana, who is the safeguarding lead, about this.
+4. It may be necessary for your teacher and/or Mihaela to talk to Clare, who is the safeguarding lead, about this.

-5. Tatiana is the Director ELH and Safeguarding Lead.
-She will follow up and take action to try and help.
+5. Clare may need to follow up and take action to try and help.

-6. Maybe Tatiana/Mihaela will speak to the other person involved and find out what they think.
+6. Clare may need to speak to the other person involved and find out what they think.

-7. Maybe Tatiana/Mihaela will explain to the person that is acting unkindly that their actions are unacceptable and tell them the effect it has had on another / others.
+7. Clare may need to explain to the person that is acting unkindly that their actions are unacceptable and tell them the effect it has had on others.

-8. Maybe Tatiana/Mihaela will ask them to consider an appropriate way of putting things right and, if necessary support them in carrying out an apology.
+8. Clare may ask them to consider an appropriate way of putting things right and, if necessary support them in carrying out an apology.

-9. Maybe Tatiana/Mihaela will ensure that any apology / reconciliation is done and that ELH staff are present so that it can be accurately recorded.
+9. Clare may need to ensure that any apology / reconciliation is done and that ELH staff are present so that it can be accurately recorded.

-10. Maybe Tatiana/Mihaela will bring both parties (bully and bullied) together for a ‘no blame’ meeting.
+10. Clare may need to bring both parties (bully and bullied) together for a ‘no blame’ meeting.
 The aim is to clarify the situation through discussion and allow both sides to work out a solution that is satisfactory to them both.
 This will be logged and signed by a staff member.

-11. Tatiana/Mihaela will inform the parents of both parties what has happened and how it has been resolved.
+11. Clare, Tatiana or Mihaela may need to inform the parents of both parties about what has happened and how it has been resolved.

 12. If, after this meeting, the bullying continues then it must be seen as deliberate or that the perpetrator (for example if suffering from fits of anger) is unable to control himself or herself.

-The Director Elh (Tatiana) or Director of Administration (Mihaela) will take immediate action to protect the bullied person and will begin procedures to restrict the activities of the bully.
+The Director Elh (Tatiana), Director of Administration (Mihaela) or The Safeguarding Lead (Clare) will take immediate action to protect the bullied person and will begin procedures to restrict the activities of the bully.
 They will notify the Director ELH and will keep parents of all parties fully informed.
 Any further incidents of bullying by the same person will result in them being sent home as quickly as possible.

 Expulsion